UtahRETC/JavaProgrammer1Class2017/classes/class_05/class_05_slides.md

 # Numeric Promotion: Rule 2
 When mixing floating point and integral, promote integral to floating point
-- Special things are done to account for a decimal
+- Accounting for decimal requires different representation
-- Result may have decimal part so both sides must be floating
+- Only accurate result is floating point

 Example:
 - Before: `result = 2 + 4.2`